mattsteen14/Appointment_Planner/README.md

 <!-- [![Portfolio Screen Shot][product-screenshot]](https://github.com/mattsteen14/appointment_planner) -->

-# Project Brief
+### Codecademy Project Brief

-In this project, you will use functional React components to create an app that manages contacts and appointments.
+"In this project, you will use functional React components to create an app that manages contacts and appointments.
 The app consists of two pages: one to view and add contacts and one to view and add appointments.

 You will work with stateful and stateless functional React components using hooks.
-The requirements section will walk through implementing the app from the topmost component down.
-If you would like to implement it in a different order, feel free to do what is comfortable for you.
+The requirements section will walk through implementing the app from the topmost component down. "

+### My Comments

+I feel that this Appointment Planner challenge project has been really valuable and quite enjoyable.
+It has only taken me a day and a half to complete and things went a lot smoother than my other recent React projects for the course like [Jammming](https://github.com/mattsteen14/jammming) which is still ongoing so I feel that I am growing in confidence with React and getting into a flow more often with it.
+I compared mine with the solution code provided.
+This helped with some troubleshooting issues like why the TileList wasn't generating but through testing I worked out that some of my code worked so I kept it like I had it, like the useEffect() & the alert in the handleSubmit() in the ContactsPage component.

+To add to the project I want to personalise and improve the styling with CSS and I would like to add functionality to remove contacts and appointments.
+Other suggestions are welcome so feel free to request features.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>